stelzinga/MF/Management_Framework-Appendix.md

 - Phone incl Video
 - Browser

-Depending on the apps used, and whether a Venture requires the use of specific apps, different implementations are possible.
+Depending on apps used, and whether a Venture requires the use of specific apps, different implementations are possible.

 - Mail (Outlook, Gmail, Yahoo!
 Mail, Thunderbird Mail...)
 - Calendar (MS Calendar, Google Calendar, ...)